Example: Creating a Monitoring Policy Template for SQL Server Logs

 This format might be available in the list.

-- If you want to display the column as a search filter in the Log Monitoring dashboard, select the Facet check box.
+- If you want to display the column as a search filter in the Log Monitoring application, select the Facet check box.

 - Click OK.